Bruce Geller

 Bruce Bernard Geller (October 13, 1930 – May 21, 1978) was an American lyricist, screenwriter, director, and television producer.

-Life and education
+Early life and education

-Geller was born in New York City, the son of Dorothy (Friedlander) and General Sessions Judge Abraham N. Geller.
+Geller was born in a Jewish family in New York City, the son of Dorothy (née Friedlander) and General Sessions Judge Abraham N. Geller.
 Geller graduated from Yale University in 1952, where he had studied psychology and sociology and was involved in many activities including theater.